frederiksemmel/linicrypt_typst/main.typ

 Well... maybe further iteration makes it simpler.

 == Mapping constraints between spaces
-The previous constructs allow us to (more or less) naturally talk about multiple oracle models simulaneously.
+The previous constructs allow us to (more or less) naturally talk about multiple oracle models simultaneously.
 Another benefit is that mappings between constraints are possible and offer further proof methods.
 This means that we can relate the executions of different Linicrypt programs, if one can establish a linear map between their algebraic representations.